appleboy/react-recaptcha/README.md

   };
 ```

 ### Using invisible reCAPTCHA

 Use the invisible reCAPTCHA by setting `size` prop to 'invisible'.
-Since it is invisible, the reCAPTCHA widget must be executed programatically.
+Since it is invisible, the reCAPTCHA widget must be executed programmatically.

 ```javascript
 var Recaptcha = require('react-recaptcha');